5 Ways to Give Back, Even When Times are Hard

 1. Go Viral

-You just might be surprised how many of your friends and followers will click through and contribute to the cause.
+You might be surprised how many of your friends and followers will click through and contribute to the cause.

 2. Give Monthly

-Instead of making a single, one-time donation, consider making smaller monthly contributions.
+Instead of making a single, one-time donation, consider smaller monthly contributions.
 Decide on a gift amount and set up an automatic monthly charge to your debit card or bank account.

 3. Donate Food